bigbridge-nl/product-import/README.md

 ## Changing product type

-You can change a product type at any time.
+The type of a product may be changed.
 When a product was imported as a SimpleProduct before, it may be stored later as a ConfigurableProduct, for instance.

-Currently only changes from simple to another type are supported.
-Other changes report an error.
+When the old type contained data structures that the new type no longer needs, these will be deleted (this is called "destructive").

+By default, only non-destructive changes are allowed.
+Virtual to Downloadable is fine.
+Configurable to Downloadable is not.
+The parent-child links would be lost.

+You can allow both non-destructive and destructive type changes with

+    $config->ImportConfig::PRODUCT_TYPE_CHANGE_ALLOWED;

+Forbid any kind of type change with

+    $config->ImportConfig::PRODUCT_TYPE_CHANGE_FORBIDDEN;

 ## Categories